dustinpfister/examples-electronjs/for_post/electronjs-example-mrsun/html/js/mrsun-statemachine/README.md

 # mrsun-statemachine

-The main state machine module of mysun as well as the code for the init, world, and land states
+The main state machine module of mrsun as well as the code for the init, world, and land states.